rundeck/rundeck/docs/en/manual/06-job-options.md

 ### Requirements ###

 1. Options model data must be [JSON formatted](http://www.json.org).
-2. It must be accessible via HTTP or on the local disk for the Rundeck server.
+2. It must be accessible via HTTP(S) or on the local disk for the Rundeck server.
 3. It must be in one of two JSON structures, *either*:
     * An array of string values
     * OR, an array of Maps, each with two entries, `name` and `value`.